33 Facts About Allison Mack

 Allison Mack reportedly recruited four women into DOS, including India Oxenberg, daughter of actress Catherine Oxenberg.

-Allison Mack's recruits were unaware the brand was Raniere's initials and said that Allison Mack told them the brand was a symbol of the four elements: air, earth, fire and water.
+Allison Mack's recruits were unaware that the brand was composed of Raniere's initials, and said that Allison Mack had told them that the brand was a symbol of the elements: air, earth, fire, and water.

 In exchange, Allison Mack received financial and other benefits from Raniere.